dxos/dxos/docs/content/get-started.md

 That's it!
 Our client is ready to start interacting with DXOS.
 Now let's connect our client to our React app.

-## 4: Connect your client to React
+## Step 4: Connect your client to React

 You connect DXOS Client to React with the `ClientInitializer` component.
 Similar to React's [Context.Provider](), `ClientInitializer` not only wraps your React app and places DXOS Client on the context, which enables you to access it from anywhere in your component tree but also creates the instance for you.
 So we can simplify the step above as follows.